“Love is a rebellious bird that no one can tame.”

 Some of my favorite books and authors (YA and Adult)

-: The Vampire Chronicles by Anne Rice, Bel Canto and The Magician's Assistant by Ann Patchett, The Hunger Games trilogy by Suzanne Collins, The Stand (unabridged version), Salem’s Lot, Insomnia and many other books by Stephen King, Daughter of Smoke and Bone by Laini Taylor, Between Shades of Gray by Ruta Sepetys, The Perks of Being a Wallflower by Stephen Chbosky, The Twilight Saga by Stephenie Meyer, The Other Boleyn Girl by Philippa Gregory, Looking for Alaska by John Green, Eleanor and Park by Rainbow Rowell.
+: The Vampire Chronicles by Anne Rice, Bel Canto, The Magician's Assistant, and The Dutch House by Ann Patchett, The Hunger Games trilogy by Suzanne Collins, Eleanor and Park and Fangirl by Rainbow Rowell, The Stand by Stephen King, Daughter of Smoke and Bone by Laini Taylor, Between Shades of Gray by Ruta Sepetys, The Perks of Being a Wallflower by Stephen Chbosky, Little Fires Everywhere by Celeste Ng, and the Sookie Stackhouse series by Charlaine Harris.

 Some of my favorite movies

-: The Hunger Games, Heathers, The Twilight Saga, World War Z, Divergent, The Craft, Thirteen Going on Thirty, The Perks of Being a Wallflower, Vampire Academy, 10 Things I Hate About You, Jawbreaker, Say Anything, Breakfast Club, Sixteen Candles, Pretty In Pink, Juno, Ferris Bueller’s Day Off, Dead Poet’s Society, Clueless, Better Off Dead, Mean Girls, St. Elmo’s Fire, The Matrix, Blade, and Underworld.
+: The Hunger Games, Heathers, The Twilight Saga, World War Z, The Matrix, The Craft, The Perks of Being a Wallflower, Vampire Academy, 10 Things I Hate About You, Jawbreaker, Say Anything, Breakfast Club, Sixteen Candles, Pretty In Pink, Juno, Garden State, Dead Poet’s Society, Clueless, Better Off Dead, Mean Girls, St. Elmo’s Fire, Blade, the Underworld series, and The Handmaid's Tale.

 Mottos I live by